rackerlabs/rackspace-how-to/content/rackspace-email/email-spoofing-explained.md

 ### Identify a spoofed message

-It is vital that users understand that emails that appear to be sent from co-workers, can possibly be forged emails.
-This is the case w

 Scammers will alter different sections of an email to disguise who the *actual* sender of the message is.
 To identify the following examples you will need to open the **email headers** of a message you suspect has been spoofed.
 Examples of properties that are spoofed:

 **FROM** boss@companyexample.com(This will appear to come from a legitimate source on any spoofed message)